bytex-solutions/snamp/docs/connectors/snmp-connector.md

 {1.1} associated with {1.2}
 ```

-The final human-readable message placed into SNAMP Notification:
+Final human-readable message placed into SNAMP Notification:
 ```
 Hello associated with 42
 ```

 ### Message OID
-There is alternative way to extract human-readable message from SNMP Trap using `messageOID` configuration parameter.
+There is an alternative way to extract human-readable message from SNMP Trap using `messageOID` configuration parameter.
 This parameter must contain OID of the variable in the Trap that will be interpreted as a textual message.
 For example, SNMP Trap consits of the following variables:
 ```
 OID(1.1) = OCTET_STRING('Hello')
 OID(1.2) = INTEGER32(42)